makandra/cucumber_priority/README.md

   ...
 end.overridable

-Given there is a movie with a funny tone do
+Given /^there is a movie with a funny tone$/ do
   ...
 end
 ```